Arisha Razi: Career

-She started to work in the dramas Mastana Mahi, Na Kaho Tum Mere Nahi, Omar Dadi aur Gharwalay, She hosted a segment in the popular comedy show Hum Sub Umeed Sai Hain.
+She started to work in the dramas Mastana Mahi, Na Kaho Tum Mere Nahi, Omer Dadi Aur Gharwale.
+She hosted a segment in the popular comedy show Hum Sub Umeed Sai Hain.
 Later she also co-hosted Wah Wah SubhanAllah, a na`at competition for children.
 She appeared in Tanhai along with Goher Mumtaz, Ayesha Omar, Azfar Rehman and Saba Hameed.
 Tanhai was aired on Hum TV.